Jack-Coutts/frequentists_statistics_course__CRICK/README.md

 hypothesis.
 This process is outlined in figure 4.

 ![](./images/classical_hypothesis_test.png)
 *Figure 4.
-Process of classical hypothesis testing - the numbers and graphs here are fictional and NOT accurate.*
+Process of classical hypothesis testing - the numbers/graphs are fictional and NOT accurate.*

 #### Hypothesis Testing in Practice